circlhill-debug/pwa-route-stats/docs/METRICS.md

 - Works for any weekday; Sundays don’t carry into Monday (new week).

 ## Vacation Mode
-- Settings → Vacation Mode to exclude a date range from analytics (charts/tiles).
-The table remains unchanged.
+- Settings → Vacation Mode to exclude date ranges from analytics (charts/tiles).
+Add multiple spans with “Add Range”; remove any from the list as needed.
+- Entries inside a saved range are hidden from analytics but remain in the table with a superscript `v`; tooltips append `(v)` for clarity.

 ## Optional Reason Tag
 - Add a short “Reason (optional)” on a day (e.g., Boxholders, Detour, Weather).
 It’s surfaced in Weekly Compare outliers.